auth0/docs/articles/auth0-hooks/extensibility-points/post-user-registration.md

 # Extensibility Point: Post-User Registration

-The `post-user-registration` extensibility point allows you to implement custom actions that execute after a new user registers and is added to the database.
+For [Database Connections](/connections/database), the `post-user-registration` extensibility point allows you to implement custom actions that execute after a new user registers and is added to the database.
 Hooks associated with the `post-user-registration` extensibility point execute asynchronously from the actions that are a part of the Auth0 authentication process.

 This allows you to implement scenarios including (but not limited to):